joaoalvescoelho/RecipeManager/README.md

 ## How to run
 You can run the application by launching the springboot.
-After, the application should be available http://localhost:8080/ wew is possible to test the functionalities
+After, the application should be available http://localhost:8080/ were is possible to test the functionalities